distribution/distribution/docs/configuration.md

         signingkeyfile: /etc/registry/key.json

 Configure handling of older and deprecated features.
-Each subsection defines a such a feature with configurable behavior.
+Each subsection defines such a feature with configurable behavior.

 ### Schema1